Rule 3 Periods, Time Factors and Substitutions

 Approved Ruling 3-4-3 I. In an attempt to consume time in the fourth period, Team A stalls and the play clock expires.
 RULING: Foul for delay of game.
 Penalty—Five yards from the succeeding spot.
 The clock starts on the snap.

 Approved Ruling 3-4-3 III.
-A ball carrier, late in the second period, throws a backward pass out of bounds from behind or beyond the neutral zone to conserve time.
+After the Two-Minute Timeout in the 2nd quarter and the clock running, Team B has no timeouts remaining.
+Ball carrier A12 throws a backward pass out of bounds from behind or beyond the neutral zone short of the line to gain to conserve time.
 RULING: Penalty—Five yards from the spot of the foul and loss of down.
-The clock starts on the ready-for-play signal.
-Note: If there is less than one minute remaining in the half, this foul comes under the 10-second runoff rule (Rule 3-4-4).
+Because this play occurred after the Two-Minute Timeout, this foul comes under the 10-second runoff rule (Rule 3-4-4).

 Approved Ruling 3-4-3 V. Late in the fourth quarter Team A trails by four points and is driving for a potential score.
 After a running play on which the ball carrier is tackled inbounds, Team B players are obviously and deliberately slow in letting him get to his feet or otherwise are employing tactics to delay the officials in making the ball ready for play.
 RULING: Dead-ball foul against Team B, delay of game.
 When the ball is ready for play, the referee will signal the 25-second clock to start, and the game clock will start on the snap.